All departures are on sale through June 26!

 From Santo Stefano di Sessanio to Barisciano

-Along the way, the majestic peak of Corno Grande accompanies us constantly, offering unique scenery.
+During the journey, the majestic peak of Corno Grande accompanies us constantly, offering unique scenery.

 Fifth day